brahianrosswill/ComfyUI-geltz/README.md

 ---

+### Kuwahara Blur (kwh)

+Fast, edge-preserving filter that works by selecting the mean color from one of four local quadrants that exhibits the minimum color variance.
+The implementation utilizes PyTorch tensor operations, including concatenated convolutions and one-hot encoding, to efficiently process all four quadrant means and variances simultaneously.

+---

 ### Quantile Match Scaling (qms)

 Prevents CFG oversaturation while preserving image structure.
 Rescales guidance (cond − uncond) by matching low, mid, and high frequency quantiles to the conditional distribution.
 Adapts per-band linear transformations with EMA smoothing and applies them in FFT space.